individkid/sidegeo/README.md

   * --bind binds Lua function to function key in console
   * --yield allow other files and command line options to proceed
   * --call takes Lua function and arguments to start
+  * --nop may be used to terminate multiline commands at eof
   * --skip in sideband to append already applied command
   * --side enque command for debug and internal use